rhysmoggs/ms4-morgan-and-co/DEPLOYMENT.md

 [Back to table of contents](#table-of-contents)

-## AWS Setup
+## AWS

-Used to store the static files and images.
+Follow these steps to replicate setting up the AWS services used in the Morgan & Co website:

 - Register for a free account [here](https://aws.amazon.com/).
-If you alread have one, ignore the Regisration steps.

 - Click 'Create an AWS account' button.

-- Click 'Create a new AWS account' on the next page and enter an email in the 'Root user email address' and an username for 'AWS account name'.
+- Click 'Create a new AWS account'.
+Enter an email in the 'Root user email address' and an username for 'AWS account name'.

 - Click 'Verify email address' and verify your email and continue, enter and confirm password.